mozilla-spidermonkey/spidermonkey.dev/custom-architectures.md

 ### Review Process for new Architectures

 Once we have your filled out proposal, the SpiderMonkey team will review it for any high level concerns, and consult internally about accepting this architecture.
-One of two things will happen: we will either give you a “go ahead” to start the work, or we will respond with a conclusion and reason why it would not be accepted.
+One of two things will happen: we will either give you a “go ahead” to start the work, or we will respond with a negative conclusion and reason why it would not be accepted.
 This will save you work and open an early communication channel.

 If you get the “go ahead”, you will likely start on your patch.
 You can ask questions in the #spidermonkey channel if you run into trouble.
 Once your patch is finished, designated reviewers will *lightly* check your work.
 This will not be a full review, so make sure you have a partner who can fully review your work as well as a designated SpiderMonkey engineer.